Give Your Outdated Kitchen a Quick Refresh with these Budget-Friendly Ways

 There are so many ways to update kitchen counters.
 We changed out our mosaic island counter for a butcher’s block counter, and we could not be happier.
 You can paint your counters, put concrete right onto the existing ones or resurface them.

-One method that is quite popular, (and I will also try it) is to cover your counters with contact paper.
+One method that is quite popular, is to cover your counters with contact paper.
 Jordan from Hey Little J updated her kitchen counters with marble-look contact paper, and they look lovely!

 3. Update your Kitchen’s Lamps